ClusterLabs/pacemaker/cts/README.md

 ### Run

-The primary interface to the CTS lab is the CTSlab.py executable:
+The primary interface to the CTS lab is the cts-lab executable:

-    /usr/share/pacemaker/tests/cts/CTSlab.py [options] <number-of-tests-to-run>
+    /usr/share/pacemaker/tests/cts-lab [options] <number-of-tests-to-run>

 As part of the options, specify the cluster nodes with --nodes, for example: